New & Used Chevrolet Volt: In Depth

 GET A FREE PRICE QUOTE

 The Chevrolet Volt is an extended-range electric car that relies on motors and batteries to drive the front wheels, but it also has a gas engine that turns on--only when extra power is needed, though.
-It’s been on the market for three years and has gone mostly unaltered since it arrived on the market in 2011.
+It’s been on the market for three years and has gone mostly unchanged since it came onto the market in 2011.

 See our full review of the 2014 Chevrolet Volt for prices with options, specifications, and gas mileage ratings.